 Motorcyclist injured in crash involving a reported stolen motorcycle

-(CBS DETROIT) — A motorcycle crash in downtown Detroit Saturday led to the discovery of a reported stolen motorcycle, police say.
+(CBS DETROIT) — A motorcycle crash in downtown Detroit Saturday resulted in police finding a reported stolen motorcycle.

 Michigan State Police say troopers were on a traffic stop on Interstate 75 near Ferry Avenue around 10:45 p.m. when they noticed a group of motorcycles drove by at a high speed.